brunokoga/Montevideo/classes_dir/wizard.md

 _Saving Throws_: For each [saving throw](../combat#_saving-throws), use either the familiar's base save bonus ( [Fortitude](../combat#_fortitude) +2, [Reflex](../combat#_reflex) +2, [Will](../combat#_will) +0) or the master's (as calculated from all his classes), whichever is better.
 The familiar uses its own ability modifiers to saves, and it doesn't share any of the other bonuses that the master might have on saves.

 _Skills_: For each skill in which either the master or the familiar has ranks, use either the normal skill ranks for an animal of that type or the master's skill ranks, whichever is better.
 In either case, the familiar uses its own ability modifiers.
 Regardless of a familiar's total skill modifiers, some skills may remain beyond the familiar's ability to use.
-Familiars treat [Acrobatics](../skill_dir/acrobatics#_acrobatics, [Climb](../skill_dir/climb#_climb, [Fly](../skill_dir/fly#_fly, [Perception](../skill_dir/perception#_perception, [Stealth](../skill_dir/stealth#_stealth, and [Swim](../skill_dir/swim#_swim) as class skills.
+Familiars treat [Acrobatics](../skill_dir/acrobatics#_acrobatics), [Climb](../skill_dir/climb#_climb), [Fly](../skill_dir/fly#_fly), [Perception](../skill_dir/perception#_perception), [Stealth](../skill_dir/stealth#_stealth), and [Swim](../skill_dir/swim#_swim) as class skills.

-**Familiar Ability Descriptions** : All familiars have special abilities (or impart abilities to their masters depending on the master's combined level in classes that grant familiars, as shown on the table below.
+**Familiar Ability Descriptions** : All familiars have special abilities (or impart abilities to their masters) depending on the master's combined level in classes that grant familiars, as shown on the table below.
 The abilities are cumulative.

 | Master Class Level | Natural Armor Adj. | Int | Special |
 | --- | --- | --- | --- |